BlazorFluentUI/BlazorFluentUI/CONTRIBUTING.md

 If you want to add a new control, follow the format of all of the other controls.
 1. Namespace is `BlazorFabric`.
-2. Control should use `FabricComponentBase` as the base class.
+2. Control should use `BFUComponentBase` as the base class.
     1. Add `Styles` and `ClassName` contents to the appropriate element.
 3. Class names mimic the original fabric-react class names with some exceptions:
     1. where style depends on state, use a double dash followed by the state name to create your style.